brorarangers/brorarangers.github.io/_posts/2016-10-18-the-clyde-banana-skin.md

 - Sutherland
 - Greig

-Whilst there was obviously plenty experience of big games, big Cup games, in amongst our squad, this was our first season playing as a real title challenging squad.
+Whilst there was obviously plenty experience of big games, big Cup games, in amongst our squad, this was our first season playing as a real title challenging team.
 Indeed, our current manager had only arrived at the end of the previous month.

 This time round we've picked up a fair bit experience of competing against SPFL opposition.
 We haven't done too badly.
 Room for improvement?
 Of course, isn't there always when you have ambition?